wbolster/plyvel/doc/api.rst

       Clear the batch.

+      This discards all updates buffered in this write batch.

    .. py:method:: write()

-      Write the batch to the database.
+      Write the batch to the associated database.
+If you use the write batch as a context manager (in a ``with`` block), this method will be invoked automatically.

 Snapshot